rcrderby/crg-container/README.md

 ---

-### Download and Extract a Release of CRG Scoreboard
+### Download and Extract or Clone a Release of CRG Scoreboard

 [CRG ScoreBoard](https://github.com/rollerderby/scoreboard "CRG ScoreBoard GitHub Repository") GitHub repository contains the files the run the CRG Scoreboard software.
 You need to download a copy of the repository files to your computer running Docker Desktop.